What is Protected Health Information (PHI)?

-The Health Insurance Portability and Accountability Act (HIPAA) is a 1996 law that regulates privacy standards in the healthcare sector.
-In the early 1990s, it became clear that computers and digital records would come to play a large role storing health data and that something should be done to protect sensitive information as technology changes the medical field.
-Since 1996, Congress has passed additional laws to adapt HIPAA to fit new technological advancements.
-Today, the law serves mostly the same purpose: to safeguard Protected Health Information (PHI) in order to keep individuals safe1.
+The Health Insurance Portability and Accountability Act (HIPAA) is a 1996 federal law that regulates privacy standards in the healthcare sector.
+In the early 1990s, it became clear that computers and digital records would play a large role in storing health data and that something should be done to protect sensitive information.
+Since 1996, Congress has passed additional laws to adapt HIPAA in accordance with new technological advancements.
+Today, the law serves the same purpose: to safeguard Protected Health Information in order to keep individuals safe.1

 - Date of birth

 - Social security number

 Consider other data elements that could be an identifier (and therefore Protected Health Information) which are often overlooked: